 - [Margin] Example trade

 Placing a limit order in margin trading is like placing one in spot trading.
-However, you need to pay attention to before placing any type of order in margin trading, the most important being your Margin Coverage, as a margin call will occur if this number hits 110%.
+However, you need to pay attention to your Margin Coverage, as a margin call will occur if this number hits 110%.
 System provides a preview of price, margin, fee, and interest, all of which can change according to the market and your input.
 You will need to consider everything carefully before placing an order and taking a position.